 Japanese blacksmiths have been incorporating carbon into steel since ancient times to improve upon its hardness.
 Typically, high carbon steel tends to have a minimum carbon (C) content of 0.5% to 0.8%.
 Most Japanese knives made of high carbon steel, however, will typically contain a carbon content of more than 1%.

 The biggest advantage of high carbon steel is that it embraces higher levels of hardness, such as 60-65 HRC and above.
 Other benefits of this steel type is that it is easy to sharpen and has high resistance to wear.
 It is also well known for great edge retention.

 Chefs who want high, cutting edge performance prefer this type of high carbon Japanese steel.
 However, high carbon steels tend to be less durable and are prone to rusting and corrosion.
 For preventing oxidation, this steel is treated with food safe oils that are non-corrosive in nature.

-There are many types of high carbon steels, such as white steel, blue steel, and Aogami super steel
+There are many types of high carbon steels, such as white steel and blue steel.

 White steel or Shiro-ko

 White steel is deemed to be the purest of all carbon steel types.
 Also known as shiro-ko, it is the easiest to sharpen and can be forged to an exceptional level of hardness, further giving it outstanding edge retention.

 Traditional Japanese knives tend to use this steel.
 However, these shiro-ko knives tend to be the most reactive as well.
 Therefore, you must be careful with its maintenance.
 Harder and sharper steels, as discussed earlier, are more prone to breaking and chipping as well.

 White steels come in two types as listed below: